 A list of school fees will be attached to student schedules at the beginning of the school year.
 Payment of school fees should be completed as early as possible in the school year, and no later than November 1.
-In addition to class and lab fees, students will also be charged for a student planner which each student is required to have at all times during the school day.
 Students who drive to school will also have to purchase a parking pass.
 Diplomas of graduating seniors will be withheld until all fees are paid.